Local leaders share novel approaches to climate change at conference

 Winter said that the city has applied for multiple grants to fund projects including boosting recycling education, decarbonizing heating and implementing city-wide composting programs.

-Decarbonizing heating systems entails switching from oil and gas-based heating to using electric heat pumps.
+Decarbonizing heating systems entails switching from oil and gas-based heating to using electric heat pumps (see how do heat strips work here).
 According to Winter, the switch could drastically improve indoor air quality and help fight the negative health impacts of climate change in the city.

 Winter also acknowledged ongoing efforts to reduce waste, touching on West Haven’s co-collection composting program, which began in November.
 The pilot program provides curbside food scrap collection services, encouraging residents to easily separate and compost their food scraps.